 While even the most well-bred Neos are still prone to bloat, choosing your breeder carefully will help reduce the odds of getting a puppy with other health ailments common to the breed.
-If you would rather adopt a Neo, there are large breed and mastiff rescues around the world that work to place homeless Neos and Neo mixes with new families.
+If you would rather adopt a Neo, there are large breed and mastiff rescues around the world that work to place homeless Neos and Neapolitan Mastiff mixes with new families.

 Do Neapolitan Mastiffs Do Well With Children and Other Pets?

 Mastinos that are well socialized with children of all ages as a puppy are more likely to do well with a family with young kids.
-However, even the Neo who shows great tolerance and affection for their own human siblings may not take well to young friends who come over to play.
+However, even the Neapolitan Mastiff who shows great tolerance and affection for their own human siblings may not take well to young friends who come over to play.

 Neapolitans can be quite happy in a home with other dogs so long as the other canines respect their need for rest and are happy to call them the boss.
 “Relaxin’ in the Garden” by Tim Dawson / CC BY-SA 2.0